paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 <Escrow/>

 #### Deploying your program on devnet
 First, use the `cargo build-bpf` command to compile your program to a file with the `so` file extension.
 You should also create a personal account using the solana dev tools and airdrop some SOL into it _on devnet_.
 Then, use the `solana deploy` command to deploy the program to devnet.
+The Path will be printed by `cargo build-bpf`.

 ``` shell
 solana deploy --url https://devnet.solana.com PATH_TO_YOUR_PROGRAM